firojalam/crisis_datasets_benchmarks/README.md

 ```

-## Please cite the following papera if you are using the data:
+## Please cite the following paper if you are using the data:

 * *Firoj Alam, Hassan Sajjad, Muhammad Imran and Ferda Ofli, "Standardizing and Benchmarking Crisis-related Social Media Datasets for Humanitarian Information Processing", arxiv.
 2020.*